 loaded server, it is more likely that the audit log will be

-be compromised if a problem occurs during a write to the
+compromised if a problem occurs during a write to the file or if

-size of the buffer for asynchronous logging.
-The plugin uses
+buffer for asynchronous logging.
+The plugin uses a single

-a single buffer, which it allocates when it initializes and
+buffer, which it allocates when it initializes and removes

-removes when it terminates.
-The plugin allocates this buffer
+when it terminates.
+The plugin allocates this buffer only if

 variables permit audit log file rotation and flushing.
 The